Chapter 1. Starting with containers

 1.1.
 Running containers without Docker

-Installing the podman-docker package sets up such an alias.
-So every time you run a
+podman-docker package sets up this alias.
+As a result, every time you run a

 1.2.
 Choosing a RHEL architecture for containers